-Want to get this list of the top 7 job search sites in video format?
+Want to get this list of ?
 We’ve got you covered!

 Top 7 Job Search Sites

 Indeed is by far the largest job board in the United States and Canada.
 Founded in 2004, Indeed serves nearly 258 million job seekers worldwide.
 The website is very simple to navigate and contains job postings from Indeed as well as hundreds of other job boards.

 It has jobs for nearly every background and experience level so you’ll definitely want to check out Indeed!
 You should also upload your resume to job boards as many hiring managers and recruiters browse Indeed’s resume database in search of candidates.